nschlia/ffmpegfs/README.md

 Installation Instructions
 -------------------------

-A rather detailed description can be found under [install] (INSTALL.md).
+A rather detailed description can be found under [install](INSTALL.md).

 Fixing Problems
 ---------------